-Climate Behind Proposed Blockchain Legislation
+Climate Behind New Proposed Regulations

 The Pollyanna view of all of this bureaucracy is that the US Government has finally recognized the value of blockchain technology and digital assets.
 And while that might mean new limitations for some users, it also might mean many positive things.
 Things such as new wealth for pension plans, increased financial access to the unbanked in the US and around the world, necessary action against dark web crimes, and even the return of lost and stolen cryptocurrency.

-It will also very likely lead to new taxation policies.
-So be sure that you stay on top of those developments.
+It will also very likely lead to new taxation policies, so be sure that you stay on top of those developments.

-The biggest shift that these 32 Bills signifies is that there will be an inevitable shift in the ethos of cryptocurrency holders.
+The biggest shift that these 32 Bills signifies, is that there will be an inevitable shift in the ethos of cryptocurrency holders.
 Taking Bitcoin to Congress is not what creator Satoshi Nakamoto had in mind when he created a decentralized, blockchain-based digital currency.

 Concerns Sparking Controversy

-The concerns from Congress are not new.
-Amazon and Google have had unfettered powers in the marketplace, and many are starting to question if this shouldn’t be considered a kind of monopoly.
+The concerns from Congress are not new, Amazon and Google have had unfettered powers in the marketplace, and many are starting to question if this shouldn’t be considered a kind of monopoly.

 With the burgeoning popularity of cryptocurrency and increased regulations, one wonders how peer-to-peer exchanges will look in the next 3-5 years.